bopitien/global-electronics-retailer-analytics/README.md

-# Case Study: Global Electronics Retailer - Data Analytics for Business Optimization
+# SQL Case Study: Global Electronics Retailer

 ## 🛠️ **Business Objective**
 To optimize business operations and enhance customer satisfaction by analyzing global sales data.
 The goal is to uncover actionable insights across: